-— Alexandra N.
+— Alexandra N. 25, UX Designer

-— Scott H.
+— Scott H. 34, Project Lead.

-The genesis of Xmetryx lies at the intersection of brain science, behavioral science, and business practice.
-It is the relationship between expectation (the circumstances that form a baseline psychological contract) and experience (the contextual and psychological factors that determine need satisfaction, and meaningfulness), that predict the strength and direction of relationships.
+Xmetryx TRM™ combines brain science, behavioral science, and insights into the art of coaching team relationships.
+It is the dynamic between expectation (the circumstances that form a baseline psychological contract) and experience (the contextual and psychological factors that determine need satisfaction and meaningfulness), that predict the strength and course of relationships.

-The research foundation underlying Xmetryx is broad and deep.
+The research foundation underlying Xmetryx TRM is broad and deep.
 It is built upon the four pillars of: Self-Determination Theory (Deci & Ryan, 1985); Engagement Theory (Kahn, 1990); Expectancy Disconfirmation Theory (Oliver, 1977, 1980); and Psychological Contract Theory (Rousseau, 1989).

 For more information about Self-Determination Theory, Engagement Theory, Expectancy Disconfirmation Theory, or Psychological Contract Theory, we highly recommend the following references: